DNSFilter/wordpress-thumbnail-plugin/readme.txt

 It's designed to work "out-of-the-box" and no changes should be needed on your part to make it work.
 However, if you are familiar with CSS, you can apply "link previews" to links in other places in WordPress site by specifying any CSS selector that you want.

-A free or paid [Web Shrinker](http://www.webshrinker.com) account is required as you will need a service API key.
+A free or paid [Web Shrinker](https://www.webshrinker.com) account is required as you will need a service API key.

 [youtube http://www.youtube.com/watch?v=1xGf00XQSH8]

 == Installation ==

-1. Upload the `webshrinker.php` file to the `/wp-content/plugins/` directory
+1. Upload the `webshrinker.php` and `simple_html_dom.php` files into the `/wp-content/plugins/web-shrinker-web-site-preview-link-thumbnails/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Click the 'Web Shrinker' link in the WordPress settings menu, add your API access key and click 'Save Changes' (REQUIRED)
+3. Click the 'Web Shrinker' link in the WordPress settings menu, add your API access and secret key and click 'Save Changes' (REQUIRED)
 4. Then click on 'Enable' at the top of the 'Web Shrinker' settings screen

 == Screenshots ==